 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

+П

-Service Definition (Scope):
+Serv vice Definition (Scope):

 Category 4: Sub-Category 4:

-Specialized Supplies consist of personal protective equipmer necessary and are not a covered service through the MA Stat supplies are limited to diapers, incontinence pads, cleansing Personal Protective Equipment for mitigation of the spread of participant and unpaid caregivers using any model of service Vendor/Fiscal Employer Agent participant directed services • Gloves; e Plan, Medicare or private insurance.
-Incontinence wipes, underpads, and vinyl or latex gloves. f infectious diseases includes the following for the delivery and Support Service Professionals in the
+nec cialized Supplies consist of personal protective equipmen essary and are not a covered service through the MA State plies are limited to diapers, incontinence pads, cleansing v e Plan, Medicare or private insurance.
+Incontinence

+part sonal Protective Equipment for mitigation of the spread of ticipant and unpaid caregivers using any model of service ador/Fiscal Employer Agent participant directed services in delivery and Support Service Professionals in the

+• Gloves;

-• Surgical masks, cloth masks, clear masks, and face shields;
+- Surgical masks, cloth masks, clear masks, and face shields;

-• Gowns;
+- Gowns:

-• Goggles;
+- Goggles;

-Alcohol based hand sanitizer; and
+- · Alcohol based hand sanitizer; and

-• Thermometers.
-No more than one thermometer shall be red that requires probe covers is requested, the probe covers are
+- Thermometers.
+No more than one thermometer shall be requested per participant.
+If an ear or oral thermometer that requires probe covers is requested, the probe covers are covered through Specialized Supplies.